SLongshaw/ParaSiF/README.md

 This code is licensed under the GNU General Public License version 3

-The Parallel Partitioned Multi-physical Simulation Framework provides FEniCS v2019.1.0 <-> MUI v1.0 <-> OpenFOAM v6 two-way coupling.
+The Parallel Partitioned Multi-physics Simulation Framework provides FEniCS v2019.1.0 <-> MUI v1.0 <-> OpenFOAM v6 two-way coupling.

 ## Acknowledgements
-The Parallel Partitioned Multi-physical Simulation Framework is developed at the [Scientific Computing Department](https://www.scd.stfc.ac.uk/) of the [Science and Technology Facilities Council](https://stfc.ukri.org/).
+The Parallel Partitioned Multi-physics Simulation Framework is developed at the [Scientific Computing Department](https://www.scd.stfc.ac.uk/) of the [Science and Technology Facilities Council](https://stfc.ukri.org/).
 If you use this framework, please cite us:

 *Liu, W., Longshaw, S., Skillen, A., Emerson, D.R., Valente, C. and Gambioli, F. (in press).
 A High-performance Open-source Solution for Multiphase Fluid-Structure Interaction.
 International Journal of Offshore and Polar Engineering.